izumi-san/the-odin-project-Library/README.md

 All the books are going to be stored in a simple array:
     Add a function to the script that can take user's input and store the new book object into the array.

 Write a function that loops through the array and display each book on the page.
-You can display them in some sort of table, or each on theii own card.
+You can display them in some sort of table, or each on their own card.
 It might  help for now to manually add a few books to your array so you can see the display.

 Add a "NEW BOOK" button that brings up a form allowing users to input the detail for the new book: author, title, number of pages, whether it's been read and anything else you might want.